timescale/docs/timescale-forge/vpc-peering.md

 <img class="main-content__illustration" src="migrate-back-to-public-confirm.png" alt="Migrate back to public network confirm"/>

-Your service will now go through a series of asynchronous operations ultimately resulting in your service being detached from its previous VPC and made accessible over the public internet.
+After confirming the migration, your service will be detached from its previous VPC and made accessible over the public internet.

 As mentioned on the confirmation modal, you will need to update your connection string in order to connect to your service after migration.
 The `Service URL` back on the